Glossary

 Cut-off grade

-The minimum metal grade at which a tonne of rock can be processed on an economic basis.
+The minimum metal grade at which a tonne of rock can be economically mined and processed.

 Cyanidation